Skip to content

 Step-by-step: Nepal to South Korea

-South Korea EPS deployment is unlike any other country: candidates sit EPS-TOPIK (Korean language test, held in Nepal twice yearly), register with HRD Korea, pass a medical exam, and wait on the roster for employer selection — which can take 3 months to 2 years depending on demand.
-Once selected, COE is issued and embassy visa stamped within 30 days.
-There are no private-agent fees.
+South Korea EPS deployment differs from every other country: candidates sit EPS-TOPIK (held in Nepal twice yearly), register with HRD Korea, pass a medical exam, and wait on the roster for employer selection — which takes 3 months to 2 years depending on sector demand.
+Once selected, COE is issued and the embassy visa is stamped within 30 days.
+There are no private-agent fees in EPS.

 1. 1